 - Submit a paginated manuscript of 16-24 pages of poems with no more than one poem per page.
+Longer work will not be considered.
 Include a cover page providing the manuscript title, author name, address, e-mail and phone number.
 There is no need to send a second file.
 We seek work from a diverse range of voices and backgrounds: feel free to introduce yourself in your biographical note.

 - Include a table of contents page.

 - Include, if applicable, an acknowledgments page for work previously published.

 - Include a brief (one paragraph) biographical note, including a statement of any previous or pending book or chapbook publication.
 (We need this information in order to read your manuscript in its proper category; we are very open to work by new writers and this series is designed to showcase both emerging and established poets.)

 - Manuscript titles will be posted, in alphabetical order, on the Seven Kitchens Press site (remember to refresh the page to see the most current listing).

 - Simultaneous submissions are acceptable, but please notify us promptly if your manuscript is accepted elsewhere by sending an e-mail to sevenkitchenspress at gmail dot com.